ghostidentity/nitropihsm/readme.md

 - 1/11/2025 now supports Sign and Verify, it uses RSA private key to sign the file.
 Likewise, you can use Verify to verify the signature.
 - 1/11/2025 fix bug on client side and optimization
 - 1/12/2025 updated client to be compatible with ngrok, u need to use ngrok tcp, then paste in server:port  (exclude TCP)
 - 1/12/2025 updated server with option to enable ngrok.
-To enable, just update teh confix.xml
+To enable, just update teh config.xml.
+When you run the server on background, the ngrok address will not be visible, so you need to navigate to https://dashboard.ngrok.com/endpoints?sortBy=createdAt&orderBy=desc

 ## Known Limitations
 - The current implementation only supports RSA-based encryption.